Clan MacLachlan and the Jacobite Rebellion

 of his ancestors.'

-together his clan.
-With all his retaines and vassals, the young Chief was
+his clan.
+With all his retaines and vassals, the young Chief was among the

-fatal battle of Culloden.
-Thus was fulfilled the doleful prophecy of the
+battle of Culloden.
+Thus was fulfilled the doleful prophecy of the brounie

-at Gladsmuir, Lachlan stopped to pray at the old chapel of Killevin with
+Lachlan stopped to pray at the old chapel of Killevin with its Celtic Cross.

-its Celtic Cross.
-On remounting his horse, the beast became restive and
+On remounting his horse, the beast became restive and turned around thrice

 A second legend comes from the time when the surviving clansmen staggered